jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   pwd_ shows the path/address to the current folder_ I am in at the moment

-* I can use ls_ to list what is in the directory_ and see information about the files in it
+* I can use ls_ to show what is in the directory_ and see information about the files in it

   .. code-block:: shell
     :emphasize-lines: 1